 Charli is the founder of the All Woman Project, and wishes to extend her message of positivity to children – to encourage them to love themselves exactly as they are.
 Modelling-wise, she has fronted campaigns for Maybelline, Mango, Desigual and Nike, among others.
 Her StyleLikeU video alone has clocked over 1 million views, and she receives messages of support and admiration from young girls every day.

-Charli’s guide to mental health and body positivity for teens, Misfit, will be published by Penguin Random House Children’s in February 2018.
+Charli’s guide to mental health and body positivity for teens, Misfit, was published by Penguin Random House Children’s in February 2018.

-In addition, her debut middle grade novel, Splash!, will be published by Nosy Crow in Summer 2018.
+Her debut middle-grade novel, Splash, will be published by Nosy Crow in July 2018.

 So, how did a slightly bonkers misfit with anorexia, bulimia and anxiety decide to solve their problems?
 I became a model.
 As you do.